 Reversing the order so the Polaris also sits tight, makes the thinness of the Polaris even more pronounced (close to half, 57%, 6.95 vs 12.2 mm)

 Note that 12.2 mm is the actual thickness, the visible thickness ignoring the centre protrusion I measure to 10.7mm.
-So the circular 16.5mm ‘dome’ goes down 1.5mm.
+So the circular 16.5mm ‘dome’ og the Watch ES goes down 1.5mm.
 The similar numbers for the Band 6 are 11.0mm and 0.4mm for the elongated sensor window.

 Oddly they do not (currently) offer a completely minimalistic watch face with just the hands.
-The above with the ‘shades’ is the closest.
+The above with the ‘shadows’ following the hands is the closest.
 Even fewer is available f0r the Band 6.
 Add spring 2021: A few additional are now offered.

 A user-interface contra intuitive oddity: When an Alarm is active and you try to cancel it, nothing happens when you touch the cancel ‘button’!
 It keeps vibrating until you remove your finger!!!